-Forced or Child Labour in Supply Chains: In May 2023 An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to amend the Customs Tariff was passed in Canada and came into force on January 1, 2024.
-Pursuant to the new legislation, any company that is subject to the reporting requirements, including IPC, is required to conduct certain due diligence on its supply chains and to file an annual report accordingly.
+Forced or Child Labour in Supply Chains: The Fighting Against Forced Labour and Child Labour in Supply Chains Act came into force in Canada in 2024.
+Pursuant to this legislation, any company that is subject to the reporting requirements, including IPC, is required to conduct certain due diligence on its supply chains and to file an annual report accordingly.
+Further, in late 2024 the Canadian federal government stated its intention to create a new and more onerous supply chain due diligence regime overseen by a new oversight agency whereby reporting entities will be required to scrutinize their international supply chains for human rights risks and take action to resolve any such risks.
 While IPC is currently unaware of any forced or child labour in any of the Group's supply chains, the increased scrutiny on the supply chains of Canadian companies could uncover the risk or existence of forced or child labour in a supply chain to which IPC has a connection, which could negatively impact IPC's reputation.